Mara-Amicucci-Analytics/Power-BI-order-management-dashboard/README.md

 | **Legacy Active Service** | Service still active in the legacy platform | Live Service in Legacy |
 | **Data / System Issue** | Required records, work orders or system information are missing | Admin Fix |

 > This is a simplified representation of the production logic.
-The real solution contains many additional rules and combinations evaluated in priority order.
+The real solution contains many additional rules and combinations evaluated.

 ### Example Rule